Domifry/RTL_433_SQL_Connection/README.md

 * Other wise you normally use: if "12345" in json and sensor2 == False (for temperature and humandity)

 # Cooling
 The Stick gets hot after a few hours or sometimes after 20 Minutes (cheap one - 20 Dollars).
-I am currently working on a solution to cool it.
+I buyed a fan and cooled it with 3,3V and it works now since a few days!